fastly/js-compute-runtime/DEVELOPMENT.md

 ### Building the JS Compute Runtime

-To build from source, you need to have the following tools installed to successfully build, and build from a linux based system.
+To build from source, you need to have the following tools installed to successfully build, depending on your system.

+#### Linux

 - Rust
   ```